VictorWinberg/Sector-Clear/PROGRESS.md

 ### TODO
 ##### Player
+* ~~When the player is neutralized the player will get timed out.~~
-* When the player is neutralized the player will get timed out.
+* When the player hits another player, the player will get punished by getting timed out.
 * When the player is killed the screen will fade away and a sound effect is played.

 ##### Enemy